 - All treatment is necessary and consistent with established agreements.

 - All invoices accurately reflect the services provided.

 When treating WCB customers, you should:

-- Know the guidelines listed in Practice Standards for Hearing Service Providers, as well as WCB billing and reporting requirements.
+- Know the guidelines listed in Practise Standards for Audiologists Providing Services to Saskatchewan WCB Customers, as well as WCB billing and reporting requirements.

 - Get approval before treating WCB customers on a file-by-file basis.

-- Follow the practice standards and fee schedule created for hearing service providers.
+- Follow the practise standards and fee schedule created for hearing service providers.

 - Avoid mentioning in you or your clinic’s advertisements that you treat WCB customers or you are affiliated with the WCB in any way.

-To ensure that Practice Standards for Hearing Service Providers Services are being followed, WCB may conduct compliance surveys.
+To ensure that Practise Standards for Audiologists Providing Services to Saskatchewan WCB Customers is being followed, WCB may conduct compliance surveys.
 You will receive a notice from WCB 2 weeks before you, your clinic, or your treatment centre receives its compliance survey.